 What is Cavitation?

-If you've ever cracked your knuckles, you've created cavitation.
-This phenomenon can occur infrequently during the distraction procedure.
+This phenomenon can occur, though rarely, during the distraction procedure.
 As the distractor device imposes a lateral distractive force on the hips, the creation of negative pressure can cause a void to form in the synovial fluid in the joint.
 This void appears as an air bubble on the radiograph.
 Cavitation is not painful and does not cause short or long term damage to the joint.
-It occurs infrequently, and resolves within 24 hours.
+It is akin to cracking your knuckles, which is also harmless.
+Cavitation occurs infrequently as shown in the following published table and resolves within 24 hours.